jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 ### Numerical solution (Roothan-Hall equations)

-The SCF approach is a large step on the way of finding an approximatio to the many electron wavefunction.
-However, solving equation involving both integrals and gradients it too though to be genreally applicable.
-We therefor proceed with a numerical approach.
-We limite our chioce for the unknown $\chi$ to functions that can be described as linear combinations of known functions.
-A reasonable choice is to use atomic orbitals (solutions to the Schrödinger equation where we only have of electron and a single nuclie).
+The SCF approach is a large step on the way to finding an approximation to the many electron wavefunction.
+However, solving equation involving both integrals and gradients it too though to be generally applicable.
+We therefore proceed with a numerical approach.
+We limit our choice for the unknown $\chi$ to functions that can be described as linear combinations of known functions.
+A reasonable choice is to use atomic orbitals (solutions to the Schrödinger equation where we only have one electron and a single nuclei).
 This approach is very intutive to a chemist and is the basis for molecular orbital theory.
 Thus we make the anzats:

 $$
 \\